-Do Employees Enjoy Your Corporate Well-being Program?
+Do Employees Enjoy Your Company Wellness Program?

 Stop forcing change – inspire it.

-Sometimes corporate well-being programs can be pushy, forcing the participant to be part of something that has nothing to do with their individual well-being goals.
+Sometimes corporate wellness programs can be pushy, forcing the participant to be part of something that has nothing to do with their individual well-being goals.
 And as we all know, if something isn’t enjoyable or relevant to us, we’re much less likely to participate.

-Get more than just program compliance with a wellness strategy that’s engaging, fun, and personal.
+Get more than just program compliance with a wellness program that’s engaging, fun, and personal.
 Preventure’s approach to behavior change is to start with small, everyday habits—we call them Commitments—that lead to big, life-changing outcomes.

 Once new habits have begun, participants become their own “Health Heroes” and drive their success through our wide variety of multi-week Journeys, competitive Challenges, Incentive rewards, research-based information and videos to support each participant’s well-being path.
 Plus, our engagement platform, Maxwell, makes it easy for participants to stay engaged and track their progress from any device at any time.